 Noel has earned over a dozen awards and fellowships.
-Recently, he was a Presidio Institute Cross- Sector Leadership Fellow.
-He also received the Whitney M. Young, Jr. Education Leadership Award by the National Urban League for his work in developing “Project Ready”, a national college access program.
+Recently he was Presidio Institute Cross-Sector Leadership Fellow.
+He also received the prestigious Whitney M. Young, Jr. Education Leadership Award from the National Urban League for developing “Project Ready”, NUL’s signature college access program.
 He served on United States President Joseph Biden’s Education Policy Committee, lending his expertise to inform the campaign’s national platform on career readiness.

 - Anderson, N, Nieves, L (2020).
 Working to learn: Disrupting the divide between college and career pathways for young people

 - Pabon, A, Anderson, N & Kharem, H. (2011).
 Minding the gap: Cultivating black male teachers in a time of crisis in urban schools.
 The Journal of Negro Education, 80, 3, 358-367